EMERGENCIES: DIAL 911

 - Helping people to re-establish themselves as quickly as possible after a disaster

-This Plan guides the operations, organization, responsibilities and coordination necessary to provide for effective response and recovery from major emergencies or disasters in the jurisdictional area of the District of Mission.
-View this Plan here: District of Mission Emergency Response Plan
+This Plan guides the operations, organization, responsibilities and coordination necessary to provide for effective response and recovery from major emergencies or disasters in the jurisdictional area of the City of Mission.
+View this Plan here: City of Mission Emergency Response Plan

 Prepared BC is the government’s one stop-shop for online preparedness information, including hazard-specific information, how to build an emergency kit, how to prepare your household and how to connect with your neighbours in advance of a disaster.